Nonlinear2/Bread-Engine/readme.md

 **You need Cmake and a C++ compiler installed.**

-The build has been tested using compilers MSVC 19.38, Clang 17.0 and GCC 13.1.
+The build has been tested using compilers Clang 20.1.7 and GCC 13.1.0.

 ### Windows